 Military Drivers in Nevada

-However, Nevada doesn't grant automatic extensions for vehicle registration to military families, like some states do.
+However, Nevada doesn't grant automatic extensions for vehicle registration to military families, as some states do.
 You can, however, usually renew online or through the mail.
 If you are on active duty outside the state, you can keep your Nevada vehicle registration.
-It's best to renew early if you know your registration will expire while you are stationed outside the state: Otherwise you will have to renew by mail and have your form notarized.
+It's best to renew early if you know your registration will expire while you are stationed outside the state: Otherwise, you will have to renew by mail and have your form notarized.
 The state will waive registration late fees if you can show that you were on active duty in a combat or combat support position.

 Nevada Service Members: